 The White Pages: An Introduction

-Before Google and other search engines made it easy to just type a name into your browser and see hundreds of results (including information such as phone number and address), physical phone books comprised of white and yellow pages served as one of the only means of finding a person's number and address in the 20th century.
+Before Google and other search engines made it easy to just type a name into your browser and see hundreds of results (including information such as phone number and address), physical phone books comprised of the official White Pages and Yellow Pages served as one of the only means of finding a person's number and address in the 20th century.

 The phone book - or "the Book" as it was sometimes called - was updated and released once a year and consisted of all of the landline telephone subscribers in a certain area.
-The white pages consisted of alphabetically organized personal listings and the yellow pages served as a business directory, usually organized by the type of service the business provided and then alphabetically.
+The free White Pages consisted of alphabetically organized personal listings using the "plain old telephone service" and the Yellow Pages served as a business directory, usually organized by the type of service the business provided and then alphabetically.

 - The White Pages and Genealogy